-The images atop this entry featuring aerial views of my urban garden were both taken by Juan V. The first one was taken two weeks ago, on July 6th, and it was featured in a blog post, published on that same day.
+The images atop this entry featuring aerial views of my rooftop garden were both taken by Juan V. The first one was taken two weeks ago, on July 6th, and it was featured in a blog post, published on that same day.

 Juan took the second image when he came to work with me in my garden yesterday.
 Some changes were made to my garden, and, I'm wondering if you can spot them (by comparing the two images), dear reader?